suren-atoyan/DevBattle/README.md

 ## Usage

-For creating battle you should log in as an Admin, which name is 'admin' and the default password for admin was declared in config.json.
+For creating a new battle you should log in as an Admin, which name is 'admin' and the default password for admin was declared in config.json.

 ## License